polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

-# RFC-0047: Random assignment of availability chunks to validators
+# RFC-0047: Assignment of availability chunks to validators

 |                 |                                                                                             |
 | --------------- | ------------------------------------------------------------------------------------------- |